 Nor was I surprised by the approach of the door-to-door canvasser for a large double-glazing company, who again was determined to arrange an appointment for me to simply have a quotation for new windows, doors, and a conservatory because they were “in the area” fitting the same products, for a number of my neighbors.

 And they wanted me to have the opportunity to take advantage of the discount that they were doing as a “one-off” special favor to other people in the neighborhood.

-I started my sales career doing exactly the same as this young guy and were taught exactly the same tactics thirty-five years ago, which I hated then and still do now.
+I started my sales career doing exactly the same as this young guy and was taught exactly the same tactics thirty-five years ago, which I hated then and still do now.